-Vegetable oils are leading drivers of deforestation, land use, water

-    consumption, and biodiversity loss.
+Vegetable oils are leading drivers of deforestation, land use, water consumption, and biodiversity loss.

-    Cultured Oil comes in a 100% recyclable BPA-free aluminum bottle, offering a

-    more sustainable option than plastic or glass.
+Zero Acre oil comes in a 100% recyclable BPA-free aluminum bottle, offering a more sustainable option than plastic or glass.

 At Zero Acre Farms, we believe a healthier world is possible.
-That means not

-    only healthier people, but also a healthier planet.
+That means not only healthier people, but also a healthier planet.

 The primary reasons our planet is sick are air and water pollution, global warming, waste disposal, top soil depletion, natural resource shortages, ocean acidification, biodiversity loss, and deforestation, nearly all of which are results of a growing resource-intensive human population.

 One option to address our environmental issues is to have fewer children and reduce our population.
 That would be an effective, if not drastic, change.
 Our planet did not evolve to carry 8 billion intelligent, gas-powered, air-conditioned, hungry apes and there are repercussions to our rapid population growth, which has quadrupled in the last hundred years alone.